 As stated above, the process is managed, not simply controlled.
 Therefore, it is water efficient and nutrient efficient, both of which are delivered directly to the plant’s root structure.
 Because the levels of water and nutrients are monitored, these elements are supplied as and when needed at the required levels.
 Together, water and nutrients contribute to the success of and rate of growth.

 So now we have ideal growing conditions in terms of nutrients, water and light, plus the ability to grow in the vertical.
-This adds significantly to the yield per unit area as the growing area is no longer 2-dimensional (2-D) but has become a 3-D concept and design.
+This adds significantly to the yield per unit area as the growing area is no longer 2-dimensional (2D) but has become a 3D concept and design.
 This maximizes the actual growing area and uses what could have been unutilized areas in enclosed gardening environments.

 With a multi-level bedding structure that is movable, plants can now be exposed to ideal lighting at all times throughout the growing period.
 This controlled and managed growing environment also has significant advantages over traditional farming techniques.

 A well designed hydroponic system is characterized by less wastage of water and nutrients than soil-based farms.
 Both water and nutrients are feed directly to the root structure of the plants and recycled through the hydroponic system.
 This also eliminates the typical land and water pollution possibilities due to overland flow and runoff, respectively.

 In the absence of the soil medium, the likelihood of disease is largely reduced.
-This is another plus factor.
+This is another plus factor when talking about hydroponics vs soil.
 Traditional farming methods are soil based.
 The work intensity if soil based farming is very different to hydroponic method.
 Traditional farming involves the tilling and cultivation of the soil.
-Both of these activities are time consuming and labour intensive prior to the actually growing season.
+Both of these activities are time consuming and labour-intensive prior to the actually growing season.
 Other plus factors of hydroponics are the management of the density of plants and the humidity of the growing environment.